NotArb/Jupiter/releases-wip/docker-jupiter/README.md

 >_To make Jupiter listen on a different port, you must edit the `PORT` value in the build script._

-Optionally, you can pass VM arguments to the build script.
+Optionally, you can pass [VM Arguments](https://docs.oracle.com/en/java/javase/22/docs/specs/man/java.html#standard-options-for-java) to the build script.
 Here are some examples:
 >- `-Xms256m` - Set the initial heap size to 256 MB.
 >- `-Xmx512m` - Set the maximum heap size to 512 MB.
 >- `-XX:MaxPermSize=256m `- Set the maximum size for the permanent generation space.